iftahro/gregorian-months/README.md

 ## Usage

-Get each month number by his name:
+Get each month number by its name:

 ```python
 from gregorian_months import get_number